Slybry2000/Sunchaserjuly27/docs/plan_vertical_slice.md

 **Immediate next task (today)**

-* ✅ Monitor GitHub Actions for PR #7 (`feature/cors-hardening`) and triage the `analyze-and-test` Flutter job; triage performed, analyzer issues fixed (accidental Markdown fences removed) and local tests confirmed.
-Next: wait for CI to finish and merge on green.
-Owner: backend/frontend on-call.
+* ✅ Monitor GitHub Actions for PR #7 (`feature/cors-hardening`) and triage the `analyze-and-test` Flutter job; triage performed, analyzer issues fixed (accidental Markdown fences removed) and local `flutter analyze` / `flutter test` confirmed passing.

+Recent delta (2025-08-21):

+- ✅ Removed accidental Markdown fences from `Frontend/lib/...` so Dart analyzer can parse sources.
+- ✅ Restored package imports in frontend tests and resolved duplicate imports.
+- ✅ Pushed a no-op CI trigger commit to `feature/cors-hardening` to force workflows to run against the updated branch.
+- ✅ New Flutter CI run queued for the pushed commit (monitoring in progress).

+Next stabilization tasks (short, owned):

+- [ ] Wait for the newest GitHub Actions runs to complete and fetch logs if any job fails.
+(Owner: backend/frontend on-call)
+- [ ] If Flutter analyzer/test fails in CI, reproduce locally, fix, and push minimal patches.
+(Owner: frontend)
+- [ ] On CI green, merge PR #7 and perform a quick staging or local smoke test to verify CORS allowlist + ETag/304 behavior end-to-end.
+(Owner: backend/frontend)
+- [ ] Re-enable the 4 previously skipped cache tests in CI (they were skipped pending deterministic refresh); validate full Python test suite.
+(Owner: backend)
+- [ ] Add a short post-merge checklist for monitoring (alerts, quick logs, traffic smoke).
+(Owner: ops/backend)

 * Sprint 1 — Forecast Data Engine (in progress → implemented): a fetch job and snapshot writer were added on branch `sprint-1-data-engine` (`Backend/scripts/fetch_forecasts.py`).
 Snapshot persistence to SQLite was implemented and a public, lightweight API endpoint `GET /forecasts` was added for frontend consumption; the JSON snapshot remains as a fallback.